tapis-project/tms_server/deployment/native/README-NATIVE.md

 ## One-Time Installation Prerequisite Procedures
 Perform the following one-time installation steps prior to installing TMSS for the first time.

-Note that the steps related to setting up for PostgreSQL will also be needed when upgrading from version `0.2`.
-These steps will not be needed when upgrading from later versions.

 ### Install PostgreSQL
 This may be installed and running almost anywhere.
 The simplest option is to install locally as a docker deployment.